What is an informational text

 - availability of examples.

-The author's emotions and humour are inadmissible in an informative text.
-It is better to concentrate on the content, describing the tips and valuable advice.
-It is not recommended to use clichés of marketers - "proven manufacturer" or "unsurpassed quality".
+The author's emotions and humor are unacceptable in an informational text.
+It is better to concentrate on the content, the description of the tips and valuable advice.
+It is not recommended to use marketing clichés such as "proven manufacturer" or "unsurpassed quality.

 How to write an informative article